 Advanced therapies: We offer cutting-edge treatments, including minimally invasive and robotic surgery, that protect nearby healthy tissue.
 These techniques remove cancer through small incisions and with a high degree of precision.
 We also deliver lifesaving procedures such as transplants for liver cancer.

 Genetic testing and counseling: Some GI cancers, including certain types of colorectal and pancreatic cancer, are passed down in families.
 Genetic testing and counseling enable us to deliver care and services that are most appropriate for your needs.
 For example, we may recommend chemotherapy drugs that are more effective in genetic cancers or screening tests to check for signs of other cancers.
-Learn more about our cancer genetics and high-risk screening clinic.

 Specialized care for older adults: As people age, they may respond differently to cancer treatments or have other health challenges that complicate their recovery.
 Our GI cancer experts understand and meet those needs.
 We adjust care plans to prevent setbacks and coordinate additional support when necessary.
 Find out more about geriatric oncology.